the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 JavaScript ES6 introduced classes, which are commonly used in object-oriented programming languages.
 JavaScript, always flexible in its programming paradigms, allows functional programming and object-oriented programming to work side-by-side.

-While React embraces functional programming, e.g. immutable data structures, classes are used to declare ES6 class components.
+While React embraces functional programming, e.g. immutable data structures and function compositions, classes are used to declare ES6 class components.
 React mixes the good parts of both programming paradigms.

 Consider the following Developer class to examine a JavaScript ES6 class without a component.